techidaily/site-win11/source/_posts/how-to-fix-the-chatgpt-is-at-capacity-right-now-error-on-windows.md

  Sometimes, your browser itself might be the culprit behind the "ChatGPT is at capacity right now" error.
 If you've tried all the above solutions but nothing worked, consider switching to a different browser.

- We've explored[the best web browsers for Windows 11](https://www.makeuseof.com/windows-11-best-browsers/) if you need some inspiration.
+ We've explored [the best web browsers for Windows 11](https://www.makeuseof.com/windows-11-best-browsers/) if you need some inspiration.

 ## 10\.
 Report the Issue to OpenAI

 ![Help center of ChatGPT](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/help-center.jpg)

  If none of the fixes were helpful, report the issue to OpenAI.
-To do that, head toward[OpenAI's help center](https://help.openai.com/en/) and click the chat icon in the bottom-right corner.
+To do that, head toward [OpenAI's help center](https://help.openai.com/en/) and click the chat icon in the bottom-right corner.
 Choose**Messages** from the window that crops up.
 After that, click the**Send us a message** button, and select your issue.

  ChatGPT support team will suggest some fixes.
 Apply them to resolve the problem.